poseidon/typhoon/docs/addons/ingress.md

 app3.example.com -> 11.22.33.44
 ```

-Find the IPv4 address with `gcloud compute addresses list` or use the Typhoon module's output `ingress_static_ip`.
+Find the IPv4 address with `gcloud compute addresses list` or use the Typhoon module's output `ingress_static_ipv4`.
 For example, you might use Terraform to manage a Google Cloud DNS record:

 ```tf
 resource "google_dns_record_set" "some-application" {